emilianvrd/Maneuvers/Fantasy maneuvers/Types.md

 Hard work has paid off.
 You gain an additional Fighting Move.

 #### Divine Defense
 You gain a +1 Enhancement bonus to all Basic Defense Rolls.
-When you critically fail a Basic Might or Charisma Defense Roll, it becomes a failure instead.
-When you roll a failure on a Basic Might or Charisma Defense Roll, you get a Success instead.
+When you critically fail a Might or Charisma Defense Roll, it becomes a failure instead.
+When you roll a failure on a Might or Charisma Defense Roll, you take half damage.

 ### 18th